 Alone.

 I didn’t see anyone l liked.
 I came home alone.
-At the square before Notre Dame I looked into the pissotière to see if there was another horny guy like me there, but no. I continued on home.
+At the square before Notre Dame I looked into the pissotière to see if there was another horny young guy like me there, but no. I continued on home.

 I pull the covers up over my head.